Usama Fayyad: KDD and SIGKDD

-Fayyad was elected and served as a director of the executive committee of ACM SIGKDD when the SIGKDD group was formed as part of ACM to run the annual KDD conferences and help promote research in Data Mining, Data Science and Knowledge Discovery and Data Mining.
+Fayyad was elected and served as a director of the executive committee of ACM SIGKDD when the SIGKDD group was formed as part of ACM to run the annual KDD conferences and help promote research in Data Mining, Data Science, and Knowledge Discovery and Data Mining.
 Fayyad was elected director of SIGKDD for 2001-2009 and was elected as chairman of the executive committee of SIGKDD for 2009-2013.

 The annual ACM SIGKDD conference is the leading research conference on Knowledge Discovery and Data Mining, according to Microsoft Academic search and Google Scholar.
-The 21st ACM SIGKDD conference was held in Sydney, Australia August 2015.
+The 21st ACM SIGKDD conference was held in Sydney, Australia, on August 2015.
 Fayyad served as Honorary Conference Chair of KDD-2015 and helped Prof. Longbing Cao and Geoff Webb in organizing this conference.

 Personal life

-Fayyad was born in Carthage, Tunisia and lived his early childhood in Tunisia and many countries in the Middle East, Africa and Southern Europe.
+Fayyad was born in Carthage, Tunisia, and lived his early childhood in Tunisia and many countries in the Middle East, Africa, and Southern Europe.
 He graduated high school in Amman, Jordan from the National Orthodox School with GCE O-Levels.
 He spent most of his life in the U.S., having received his undergraduate and graduate education in Ann Arbor, MI at the University of Michigan (Ph.D. in engineering in 1991), BSEs in both electrical and computer engineering (1984); MSE in computer science and engineering (1986); and M.Sc. in mathematics (1989) and then lived in Pasadena, CA, Seattle, WA and Portola Valley, CA.

-Fayyad has 4 children and now lives in Boston while he continues as chairman of Oasis500 in Jordan and is an investor in several companies in the U.S. and Europe.
+Fayyad has 4 children and now lives in Boston while he continues as chairman of Oasis500 in Jordan, and is an investor in several companies in the U.S. and Europe.